ibbles/LearningUnreal/Character.md

 - A [[Skeletal Mesh Component]].
 - A [[Character Movement Component]].

+The Cpasule is typically sized to match the size of the Skeletal Mesh.

 The Character controlled by the current player, if any, can be fetched with the Get Player Character function.

 The Pawn type, such as a Character, created for the player is controlled by the [[Game Mode]].

+A Character intended to be controlled by a [[Player Controller]] often contain a [[Camera]].